inspektor-dev/inspektor/docs/blog/raw-indentifier.md

 Every programming language has a set of keywords that are only used for certain things.
 In rust, for example, the keyword `for` is used to represent looping.

-Because keywords have meaning in programming languages, they cannot be used to name a function or variable. for example, the words `for` or `in` cannot be used as variable names.
+Because keywords have meaning in programming languages, they cannot be used to name a function or variable. for example, the keywords `for` or `in` cannot be used as variable names.

 Although keywords are not intended to be used to name variables, you can do so in rust by using a raw identifier.